OmerKhan24/Online-Calculator/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE License.
+This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/OmerKhan24/Online-Calculator/blob/main/LICENSE) file for details.

 ---